ENCODE-DCC/encoded/docs/AWS.rst

 The deployment can take some time, especially if it's been a while since the last full database backup.

-Once the demo is deployed ratchet down the instance size
+Once the demo is indexed ratchet down the instance size
   * Login to https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#Instances:sort=instanceState
   * Select your instance
   * Select Action - Instance State - Stop